 - No cold welds on the forming rolls

-- Absolutely perfect surface on carbon, stainless steel or titanium tubes
+- Perfect surface on carbon, stainless steel, or titanium tubes

 - No hardening or expensive coatings on the rolls required

-- Less power consumption in HF welding process
+- Easy to regrind with less power consumption in HF welding